JakeSoGreat/dnd-character/README.md

 ## 🧪 Testing & Quality Assurance

+### Manual Testing

+**User Story Feedback**
+As a user, I want to receive clear success and error messages when submitting forms so that I know what actions were successful and what needs correction.
+-  Outcome = Success

+**User Story Edit Character**
+As a user, I want to edit my character, so that I can update their stats and details as they level up.
+-  Outcome = Success

+**User Story Create Character**
+As a user, I want to create a new character, so that I can start building my DND character sheet digitally.
+-  Outcome = Success

 ### Automated Testing Suite

 The application includes comprehensive automated tests built with Django's testing framework: